thiagordp/text_regression_in_law_judgments/README.md

-# Text Regression in Law Judgements
+# Regression applied to legal judgments to predict compensation for immaterial damage

-Regression applied to judgement texts from JEC / UFSC to predict the compensation for moral damage related to failures in air transport services.
+Regression applied to judgement texts from JEC - UFSC to predict the compensation for immaterial damage related to failures in air transport services.

+The paper is in *Prelo*.

 ## Scope

 We aim to check many techniques related to text representation, regression and final evaluation.

-In terms of text representation, we apply the following:

-- Bag of Words with TF values
+In terms of text representation, we apply the Bag of Words with TF values
-- Bag of Words with TF-IDF values
-- Word embeddings trained from large legal corpora (TODO: Cite our paper)
-- Bag of Words with Word embeddings values
-- Word Embeddings with Dimensionality Reduction

 In terms of regression models, we apply the following:

+- AdaBoost
+- Decision Tree
+- Elastic Net
+- Ensemble Voting
+- Gradient Boosting
+- Bagging
+- feed-forwared Neural Network
-- Linear Regression
+- Random Forest
-- Polinomial Regression
+- Ridge
 - Support Vector Machine
-- Random Forest
+- XGBoosting
-- Convolutional Neural Network with and without Attention
-- Long Short Term Memory with and without Attention

-In terms of regression evaluation, we apply the following:
+In terms of performance measures, we apply the following:

 - R²
-- Adjusted R²
 - Root Mean Square Error (RMSE)
+- Mean Absolute Error (MAE)
-- ...
+- Relative Execution Time